Adam Joan Movie Review: A Fine Thriller That Is High On Emotional Quotient!

 Plot

 The story of Adam Joan revolves around a rich planter named Adam Joan.
 Once, Adam Joan meets a girl named Amy and he falls in love with her.
-With the consent of the families, they tie the knot and both Adam and Emy set off for a journey to Scotland but there certain events happen that startle their life.
+With the consent of the families, they tie the knot and both Adam and Emy set off for a journey to Scotland but there certain events happen that startle Adam Joan's life.
 What happens rest has been told in Adam Joan.

 See how the cast & crew members of Adam Joan have fared for the movie..